 Bring a large pot of salted water to a boil.

 While that’s coming to a boil, heat the olive oil over medium heat in a large (5 or 6 qt.) sauté pan.
 Add the bacon and cook until crispy.
 Add the garlic and cook an additional minute.
 Remove from heat.

 Cook your fresh fettuccini until al dente (about 2 minutes – taste-test it before draining). **Reserve a cup of pasta water.** Put the still-dripping noodles into the sauté pan with the bacon/garlic mixture and toss quickly to incorporate.
 Add the egg/parmesan mixture and continue to toss.
 As needed, add pasta water until you get a creamy, rich mixture (you shouldn’t need the full cup of reserved water).
 Top with freshly ground black pepper and the remaining parmesan cheese and serve immediately.

 *Worried about cooking with raw eggs?
 The heat of the bacon/garlic mixture as well as the heat of the just-boiled noodles cooks them enough, and we’ve never had an issue with it.
-If this is a concern for you, don’t let it keep you from trying this recipe!
-Try using pasteurized eggs.
+If this is a concern for you, don’t let it keep you from trying this pasta carbonara recipe!
+Try using pasteurized eggs in it instead.